-U.S. military plane crashes in Afghanistan
+Two bodies recovered from crashed US military aircraft in Afghanistan

 Multiple reports had emerged of a plane crash in the region, which is largely controlled by the Taliban and lies to the southwest of the Afghan capital of Kabul.

-Secretary of Defense Mark Esper said Monday he is “aware of the situation” but would not elaborate with any more details, saying “he has nothing further to report at this time.”
+Secretary of Defense Mark Esper said Monday he was “aware of the situation” but would not elaborate with any more details, saying “he has nothing further to report at this time.”
 Esper assured that the Pentagon will update the media when the “matter develops.”

+The E-11A is used to link troops in the field to headquarters and has been previously described by Air Force pilots as “WiFi in the sky.”

+It operates as part of the Air Force’s Battlefield Airborne Communications Node (BACN), which was developed in response to communication problems during Operation Red Wings, a US military mission in Kunar province, Afghanistan, in 2005, according to a press release published by the service in 2018.